-Obtain an account to download the RPM's:
+Obtain an account to download the RPMs:

-Partners must have signed Partner contract.
-In case of doubts, ask our Partner Management.

-Customers must have signed a Project or Support Contract.
-In case of doubts, ask our Project Management Team or check for an active SLA asset.
+- Partners must have a signed Partner contract.
+In case of doubts, ask our Partner Management. - Customers must have a signed Project or Support Contract.
+In case of doubts, ask our Project Management Team or check for an active SLA asset